 - The Number System

 - Statistics and Probability

-More information about the CCSS for mathematics and their development can be found at the Common Core State Standards website.
+More information about the CCSS for mathematics and its development can be found on the Common Core State Standards website.

 The representation of the CCSS domains differs by grade.
 That is, one domain may be overrepresented in one grade and underrepresented in another.
 In some cases, such as the Counting and Cardinality domain, standards from a particular domain are only present in one grade.
 Here is a depiction of aMath item distribution for grades K through five.